salsal97/birthday-bingo/README.md

 6. BINGO!
 Send your website link to the birthday boy/girl and get on a video call, ask them to share their screen, and play this game of bingo!

 ## Quote Bingo
 Friends will choose quotes for the birthday boy/girl to guess.
-The birthday boy/girl can share their screen and guess the person who chose the quote for them, and unlock the final [prize](#Configuring-the-prize) once they BINGO!
+The birthday boy/girl can share their screen and guess the person who chose the quote for them, and unlock the final [prize](#Configuring-the-prize) once they BINGO!<br/>
 eg: quote-bingo.azurewebsites.net

 ### Steps to configure: